jab/bidict/docs/basic-usage.rst

 +++++++

 :class:`~bidict.bidict`\s interoperate well with other types of mappings.
-For example, they support (efficient) polymorphic equality testing:
+For example, they support efficient polymorphic equality testing:

 .. doctest::

    >>> bidict(a=1) == dict(a=1)
    True

-And converting back and forth works as expected (assuming no :ref:`value duplication <basic-usage:Values Must Be Unique>`):
+And converting back and forth works as expected:

 .. doctest::